shipt/plinko/README.md

 There are a couple things to note.
 If you return a non-nil `error` during an `OnError` routine, this is regarded as a fatal error that is floated to the caller who initiated the `.Fire(..)` command.
 This condition is floated to the registered SideEffect handlers as well.

 Some key pieces to remember when building up a set of error handlers.
 First, you don't have to handle _every_ error case.
 This is done by returning `(payload, nil)`) to the caller.
 Plinko will call any subsequent error handlers in this case to give each handler an opportunity to perform it's role in the set of operations.
 This is powerful, as handlers can take on different aspects of error handling, including custom messaging and metrics.
-This allows these functions to be simple, focused operations that compose a larger set of responsiblities (through additional functions) when an error occurs.
+This allows these functions to be simple, focused operations that compose a larger set of responsibilities (through additional functions) when an error occurs.

 Lastly, here is a sample plinko configuration that uses error handling to perform the proper state destination redirect shown above when an order transitions to `Opened` and the user has been deactivated.
 Note the separation of concerns - one to perform the redirect and save state, and the other to perform a system notification.